lpsmodsimteam/2022HPCSummer/README.md

 # scope of this repo

-summary report across the efforts:
+This repo is intended to host a summary report across the efforts:
 - <https://github.com/lpsmodsim/2022HPCSummer-Deadlock>
 - <https://github.com/lpsmodsim/2022HPCSummer-Livelock>
 - <https://github.com/lpsmodsim/2022HPCSummer-CongestiveCollapse/>